jchannon/Sandra.Snow.BarbatoTemplate/Snow/_posts/2013-01-24-using-angularjsbackbonejs-in-windows-8-javascript-app.md

 category:  angularjs,backbonejs,github,javascript,knockoutjs,oss,windows 8,winjs
 ---

-## Using AngularJS/BackboneJS in Windows 8 JavaScript app

 To help me expand my JavaScript knowledge as I said I would in my [previous post][1] I thought I’d write a Windows 8 application using JavaScript.

 After following a few “Hello World” tutorials from Microsoft I thought I’d take a look at the ToDo list demos shown at [TodoMVC.com][2].